 Below: Note the bracts at the base of this inflorescence and at each branch of the inflorescence.

-Notes: Rattlesnake-master was first planted in the Garden by Martha Crone in May 1953. it died out after some time and was replanted in 1993 by Cary George and was recently re-planted by Curator Susan Wilkins.
+Notes: Rattlesnake-master was first planted in the Garden by Martha Crone in May 1953 and again in 1955. it died out after some time and was replanted in 1993 by Cary George and was recently re-planted by Curator Susan Wilkins.
 It is found in the U.S. from the gulf coast up to Nebraska, Iowa and Minnesota and then east to the east coast, excluding New England, NY, PA, and WV.
 In Minnesota it is known mostly in the 3 southern tiers of counties in the SE quadrant, from Brown, Watonwan and Martin eastward to the Wisconsin border; 22 counties in all.
 Absent in the metro except for Dakota County and Scott County.

 Rarity: Eryngium yuccifolium is the only representative of the genus found in Minnesota and it is so uncommon in the wild that it is listed on the State 'Special Concern' List.
 Some references list E. aquaticum as present in Minnesota (including USDA) but the Minnesota authorities at the U of M Herbarium and the DNR state that is not found in Minnesota.